adrybakov/rad-tools/docs/source/user-guide/scripts/rad-plot-dos/index.rst

 In contrary, when the summation over k-points is involved, PDOS is summed and divided by the number of k points.

-K-resolved PDOS are handled by summing over kpoints (and dividing by the number of kpoints).
+K-resolved PDOS are handled by summing over kpoints.

 There are two ways to use this script: